mauroservienti/milestone.github.io/_posts/fuss-about-eventual-consistency.md

 ## The cloud changed everything

-Transactions were so engraved that for some, it was hard, if ever possible, to think about a world without transactions.
+Transactions were so engraved that for some, it was hard, even impossible, to think about a world without transactions.
 But "recently," something changed.
 The cloud became an affordable and available option to the masses.
 And the cloud, primarily for the vendors' benefit, decided that (distributed) transactions were to be banned in disgrace.
 The underlying reason is that infrastructure in the cloud is flaky in nature, and transaction protocols were thought and designed under the assumption that [the network is reliable](https://particular.net/blog/the-network-is-reliable), the number one fallacy of distributed computing.

 ## A new hope (cit.)